 This setting controls how sharp shadows appear in game.
 The lower the setting, the more "jaggies" you see in shadow effects.
-We don't recommend turning it to "Off," as it often ruins the atmosphere of the game.
+We don't recommend turning it to "Off." as it often ruins the atmosphere of the game.
 The difference in performance is generally not very big.

-The field of view affects, well, the field of view of the screen.
+field of view of the screen.
 If present in the interface (and not hidden away in an INI file somewhere), this option tends to range from 40 up to 109 degrees, and in most games defaults to 55.
 Unless you're using an ultrawide monitor, we generally recommend leaving this alone.
 However, some players prefer wider fields of view, enabling them to see more of the battlefield.
 Using a wider field of view does make the player models for the hands and weapons appear skinnier, though.